 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Dun-and-Bradstreet's is 0.7357.
 This would suggest that Dun-and-Bradstreet's shares are less volatile than average (for this exchange).

 Dun & Bradstreet Holdings, Inc. provides business decisioning data and analytics in North America and internationally.
-It offers finance and risk solutions, including D&B Finance Analytics, an online application that offers clients real time access to its information, comprehensive monitoring, and portfolio analysis; D&B Direct, an application programming interface (API) that delivers risk and financial data directly into enterprise applications for real-time credit decision making; D&B Credibility, a suite of powerful tools that allows SMBs to monitor and build their business credit file; and D&B Enterprise Risk Assessment Manager, a solution for managing and automating credit decisioning and reporting.
+It offers finance and risk solutions, including D&B Finance Analytics, an online application that offers clients real time access to its information, comprehensive monitoring, and portfolio analysis; D&B Direct, an application programming interface (API) that delivers risk and financial data directly into enterprise applications for real-time credit decision making.
 The company also provides risk and compliance solutions comprising D&B Compass, a cloud-based workflow management solution; D&B Supplier Risk Manager that provides insights to help certify, monitor, analyze, and mitigate risk across the supply chain; D&B Onboard to provide comprehensive insights into businesses to facilitate global KYC/AML compliance, as well as to minimize financial, legal, and reputational risk exposure; and D&B Beneficial Ownership that offers risk intelligence on ultimate beneficial ownership.
-In addition, it offers sales and marketing solutions, such as D&B Connect, a self-service data management platform; D&B Optimizer, an integrated data management solution; D&B Master Data to understand business relationships and leverage that intelligence in the organization; D&B Hoovers, a sales intelligence solution; D&B Lattice, a customer data platform; D&B Audience Targeting that helps clients to reach the right audiences with the right messages; D&B Visitor Intelligence, which turns web visitors into leads; and D&B Direct that delivers valuable customer insights into CRMs, marketing automation, and other marketing applications for on-demand business intelligence through an API.
+In addition, it offers sales and marketing solutions, such as D&B Connect, a self-service data management platform; D&B Optimizer, an integrated data management solution; D&B Master Data to understand business relationships and leverage that intelligence in the organization; D&B Hoovers, a sales intelligence solution; D&B Lattice, a customer data platform; D&B Audience Targeting, which helps clients to reach the right audiences with the right messages; D&B Visitor Intelligence that turns web visitors into leads; and D&B Diiect that delivers valuable customer insights into CRMs, marketing automation, and other marketing applications for on-demand business intelligence through an API.
 The company was founded in 1841 and is headquartered in Short Hills, New Jersey.
 Dun & Bradstreet Holdings, Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.